-Larry has been a member of the faculty at TESC since 1994.
+Larry Geri has been a member of the faculty at Evergreen since 1994.
 Prior to switching to academia he was an analyst and manager with the U.S. Department of Agriculture, based in Washington, D.C.
 His primary role was to provide management advice for the Department’s plant and animal protection programs in Mexico, and Central and South America.
 He has regularly taught the first and second year core courses in the MPA program plus a wide variety of electives, including public policy, energy policy, nonprofit management, grantwriting, organizational development, and international organizations.
 His primary research interest over the last several years has been how public policy can hasten the adoption of renewable sources of energy.
 His other interests include nonprofit management, organizational development, and international organizations.
 He is the co-author (with David McNabb) of Energy Policy in the U.S: Politics, Challenges and Prospects for Change and has published journal articles on a variety of topics.
 Larry holds a doctorate in public administration from the University of Southern California, along with an MPA from the George Washington University and a BA in Economics from the UW.
 Between 2002 and 2006 he was Director of the MPA program.
-During the 2013-14 academic year he is on sabbatical.
-Larry received a Fulbright scholarship to travel to Santiago, Chile between August and December 2013 to teach a course on sustainability and perform research on Chile’s energy systems.
+Larry was a Fulbright Scholar in Chile during fall 2013, where he taught a course on sustainability and comp, teed (a research project on the country’s electricity system).
 He is a past president of United Way of Thurston County and provides guidance to many local nonprofits on evaluation, performance measurement and strategic management.
 He tries to get outdoors as much as possible in his off hours, preferably with his wife Rachel.

-Amy Gould, Ph.D. is a full time continuing faculty member at TESC and has taught here since 2005.
-She earned her B.A. in Public Policy and Management from the University of Oregon in 1997; M.S. in Public Affairs from the University of Oregon in 2000; Ph.D. in Political Science from Northern Arizona University in 2005.
-As a former practitioner of public administration in transportation, her research and publications include management style and leadership, trust within public service, conformity, social differences, public policy, project management, organizational theory and behavior, constitutions, Office of the U.S. President, religion, international relations and development, social science research methods, and gender studies.
-She serves on the Board of Directors for the American Society for Public Administration, Evergreen Chapter.
+Amy Gould is a full time continuing faculty member at Evergreen and has taught here since 2005.
+She earned her B.A. in Public Policy and Management from the University of Oregon as well as an M.S. in Public Affairs, and her Ph.D. in Political Science from Northern Arizona University.
+As a former Special Projects Manager in transportation, her research areas include management style and leadership, trust within public service, public policy, and gender studies.
+She is the author of Social Differences & Management Styles: A Study of Conformity and serves on the Board of Directors for the American Society for Public Administration, Evergreen Chapter.

-Doreen Swetkis, Ph.D.is a full-time member of the faculty in TESC’s MPA program.
-With that said, she is currently teaching in Evergreen’s undergraduate curriculum and will return to the MPA program in Fall 2014.
+Doreen Swetkis is a full-time member of the faculty in Evergreen’s MPA program.
 Previously, she was a visiting professor at the Maxine Goodman Levin College of Urban Affairs at Cleveland State University (Ohio) and received her doctorate from the Levin College in 2009.
 Her dissertation topic examined the relationship between residential property tax abatement programs and change in Ohio’s urban neighborhoods.
 She has taught several courses in urban studies, public administration, and nonprofit administration.
 Doreen has several years of experience as a practitioner in the non-profit sector, including serving as the associate director of development & research for a Cleveland fair housing organization.
 Doreen is published in the Journal of Genetic Psychology, Congressional Black Caucus Foundation Housing News Service, and the Journal of Public Administration Research & Theory.
 She is co-author of The 21st Century American City: Race, Ethnicity and Multicultural Urban Life, and author of an article in the text entitled, Policy Makers versus Citizens: Implications of Competing Values when Crafting Public Policy.
 She sits on the board for Nature Nurtures Farm, a local nonprofit organization.

 Marc Baldwin is Assistant Director, Forecasting and Research for the Office of Financial management for the State of Washington.
 He was Governor Gregoire’s economic development policy advisor after being an Assistant Commissioner at the Employment Security Department.
 He was head of the division that included legislative affairs and the labor market information staff.
 He was an assistant director of the AFL-CIO Policy Department in Washington, DC before moving to Olympia.
 He has a BA from Oberlin College, an MSc from the London School of Economics, and a PhD from MIT.
 He has taught in various capacities at Evergreen, primarily in the MPA core.
 He is the father of an unusually bright and creative daughter.